 Who can customers call if they have concerns about their water quality?

-If any of our customers have concerns about their water quality, they should call our Customer Center in Bakersfield at (661) 837-7200.
+If any of our customers have concerns about their water quality, they should call their local Cal Water office.
 We will be happy to investigate the issue and do everything we can to address the situation.